 “Moreover, this was the project that was going to hard link EP’s western and eastern pipeline grid.
 Without it, maybe El Paso is rethinking the necessity of maintaining a truly nationwide grid if some of the operation synergies once anticipated are no longer expected to come to fruition.”

-The 10,600-miles pipeline has a design capacity to deliver up to 6.4 Bcf/d of gas and has connections to more than 20 gas storage fields with 200 Bcf of working gas capacity.
-The pipeline brings gas to the Midwest from Gulf Coast, Midcontinent and Southwest producing basins through its western and eastern mainlines, which cross 15 states.
+The 10,600-mile ANR Pipeline system has a design capacity to deliver up to 6.4 Bcf/d of gas and has connections to more than 20 gas storage fields with 200 Bcf of working gas capacity.
+It brings gas to the Midwest from Gulf Coast, Midcontinent and Southwest producing basins through its western and eastern mainlines, which cross 15 states.

 Kirst said that in the opinion of CreditSuisse’s Canadian analyst, Dominique Barker, “such assets could be particularly interesting to two Canadian pipeline concerns, Enbridge and TransCanada…”

 He noted that ANR is a “low-growth highly competitive pipeline that has to significantly discount its rates to remain competitive (as does every pipe between the Gulf Coast and Midwest).
 Given added basis differential uncertainty from the construction of Rockies Express, it may be arguably one of EP’s least attractive pipeline assets.”

 Kirst said ANR, along with Great Lakes, in which TransCanada has a 50% stake, accounts for only about 20% of the earnings from El Paso’s pipeline group and has only 10% of the “growth backlog.
 Divesting this drag could bump the pipeline group’s 4-6% average annual [earnings before interest, taxes, depreciation and amortization (EBITDA)] growth forecast by 50-100 basis points.